dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 information.
 Transferring attributes on Span Links, Span Events and Metric Exemplars should be done separately from the parent Span/Metric data point.
+This is out of the scope of these guidelines.

 ## Considerations